katharina-beriault/Final_Project_Vegan-Snack-Recommender_Clustering/README.md

 ### Project goal

-With my final project I want to showcase what I have learned during my Data Analytics.
+With my final project I want to showcase what I have learned during my six months of the Data Analytics bootcamp with Ironhack.

 **Objective:** <br>
 The goal of this project is to be able to build a function which recommends you more similar vegan snacks according to your taste and current preferences.
-To do so I am using the clustering algorithm k-means.
+To do so I am using the clustering algorithm K-means.
 The clusters are later analyzed

 ---------------------------------------------------------------------------------------------------------